J-ames023/CPE-487/README.md

 Coursework for Fall 2020 CPE 487 Digital System Design at Stevens.

-Labs completed with the help from group 6, with some code lifted from Elizabeth Cone's repo: https://github.com/e-c-cone/CPE487
+Labs completed with the help from group 6, with some forked from Elizabeth Cone's repo: https://github.com/e-c-cone/CPE487

 Lab files taken from CPE 487 repo: https://github.com/kevinwlu/dsd/tree/master/Nexys-A7